iFixit/formy/readme.md

 | required | Boolean | Constraint value for the [`required`](https://www.w3.org/TR/html5/forms.html#attr-input-required) attribute.
 Not applicable for a `radiogroup` field. |
 | step | Number or `'any'` | Constraint value for the [`step`](https://www.w3.org/TR/html5/forms.html#attr-input-step) attribute |

+### Other properties

+You are welcome to add any properties you want to a Form or Field property – they're just objects!
+The only downside is they won't be type checked like the core or supported properties.
+Functions will be executed just like all computed properties.

 ## API

 - [`Form`](#form)